-All future written and oral forward-looking statements attributable to the Company or any person acting on the Company’s behalf are expressly qualified in their entirety by the cautionary statements contained or referred to above.
-New risks and uncertainties arise from time to time, and it is impossible for the Company to predict these events or how such events might affect the Company.
+All future written and oral forward-looking statements attributable to the Company or any person acting on its behalf are expressly qualified in their entirety by the cautionary statements contained or referred to above.
+New risks and uncertainties arise from time to time, and it is impossible for the Company to predict these events or their impact.

-The Company assumes no obligation to update any forward-looking statements as a result of new information, future events or developments, except as required by federal securities laws.
-Furthermore, it is the Company’s policy not to endorse any projections regarding future performance that may be made by third parties.
+The Company assumes no obligation to update forward-looking statements as a result of new information, future events or developments, except as required by federal securities laws.
+The Company does not endorse any projections regarding future performance that may be made by third parties.

 Disclosure Regarding Non-GAAP Financial Measures